 All eligible researchers get access to a project trial allocation when they first access the Research Cloud.
 The purpose of this allocation is to provide a frictionless introduction to the Research Cloud that enables researchers, students and support staff to understand the Research Cloud, and how it can be used to undertake research.
 This also provides an on-demand functionality for the Research Cloud.

-Note that some institutions have requested that their researchers require institutional approval to be given access to project trial allocations, and this is expected to be implemented in future, with notification to their researchers on the Nectar cloud user support site.
+Note that some institutions have requested that their researchers require institutional approval to be given access to project trial allocations, and this is expected to be implemented in the future, with notification to their researchers on the Nectar cloud user support site.